-The Company will make a motion to the Honourable Mr. Justice Penny of the Ontario

-Superior Court of Justice (Commercial List) (the "Court") at 330 University Avenue, Toronto, on the details for which will be made available on Caselines prior to the hearing.

-December 22, 2022 at 10:00 am, or as soon after that time as the motion can be heard.
+The Company will make a motion to the Honourable Mr. Justice Penny of the Ontario Superior Court of Justice (Commercial List) (the "Court") at 330 University Avenue, Toronto, on March 30, 2023 at 10:00 am, or as soon after that time as the motion can be heard.

-PROPOSED METHOD OF HEARING: The motion will be heard by Zoom videoconference
+PROPOSED METHOD OF HEARING: The motion is to be heard: